Making the Healthy Choice, the Easy Choice

 Today, chronic diseases affect almost 50% of Americans and account for 7 of the 10 leading causes of death in the United States.
 Chronic diseases and conditions such as heart disease, stroke, diabetes, cancer, obesity, and arthritis cause suffering and limitations to daily life for many individuals.
 Preventable health risk factors such as tobacco use and exposure, insufficient physical activity, and poor nutrition contribute greatly to the development and severity of many chronic diseases.
 The Healthy Communities Program is helping to prevent chronic diseases by working to reduce health risk factors and attain health equity.

-In 2011-12, the seven communities undergoing the CHANGE Tool process include:
+In 2011-12, the seven communities who completed the CHANGE Tool process were:

 Health District 1: Post Falls

 Health District 3: Emmett

 Health District 4: Meridian

 Health District 5: Rupert